GoogleCloudPlatform/podcast/site/content/post/episode-127-sre-vs-devops-with-liz-fong-jones-and-seth-vargo/index.md

 MARK: Liz, anything else from your end?

-LIZ: And there's also the Google Cloud Platform blog, where members of my team-- the customer reliability engineering team-- publish best practices and other things that we've learned from working with large CCP customers.
+LIZ: And there's also the Google Cloud blog, where members of my team-- the customer reliability engineering team-- publish best practices and other things that we've learned from working with large CCP customers.

 MELANIE: Fantastic.